gunitinug/run-dos-games/README.md

 >
 > Enter the number: 3

-This time you've choen item number 3, which is to execute `run-z-game.sh` script.
+This time you've chosen item number 3, which is to execute `run-z-game.sh` script.